KamalKaur/kirt/README.md

     $ cd kirt

+5) Now create a superuser for your project:
+    $ python manage.py createsuperuser

+   Now add Username, email(optional) and password.

-5) To fix your settings so that these can't be tracked by git and you can pull all the updates without an issue, run the following command inside cloned directory:
+6) To fix your settings so that these can't be tracked by git and you can pull all the updates without an issue, run the following command inside cloned directory:

     $ git update-index --assume-unchanged kirt/settings.py

-5) Now, run the following commands inside the directory Kirt only:
+7) Now, run the following commands inside the directory Kirt only:

     $ python manage.py migrate
     $ python manage.py runserver 127.0.0.1:8090

-6) Open 'http://localhost:8090' in your browser and you'll be greeted by the Kirt login page.
+8) Open 'http://localhost:8090' in your browser and you'll be greeted by the Kirt login page.